plattfot/ruuvitag-form/README.md

 ## Usage

 Setup a server running [ruuvitag-hark](https://github.com/plattfot/ruuvitag-hark).
-Then depending on what bar you use:
+Then depending on what program you use:

 ### Waybar